 Users must be authenticated with the correct access rights enabled.

 Health and care professionals should:

-- Log on to their local system using their smartcard.
+- Authenticate and log on to their local system.

-- Choose the correct job role for accessing 1-Click if they have more than one job role on their smartcard.
+- Choose the correct job role for accessing NCRS, if they have more than one job role.

-- Select the 1-Click Service button to launch the 1-Click Service in a child browser window.
+- Select the NCRS button to launch the integrated service in a new browser window.

-- Ask for the patient's permission to view the SCR and record it, or choose the emergency access option if the patient is unconscious or can't answer, and add a note.
+- Ask for the patient's permission to view the SCR and record it, or choose the emergency access option if the patient is unconscious or can't answer, and add a reason for access.

 SCR context training